 My interest in and motivation to study freelance workers within the creative industries stems from over 25 years of experience as a freelance worker in the sector and continued ethnographic research.
 My research has included studies on transitions, training and skills, work intensity and the implications of social, political and economic structures that shape inter-relationships between organisations, institutions and freelancers.

-I am currently working in collaboration with Prof Prue Huddleston on the development of skills through and for the creative industries and freelance workers in particular.
+I have been working in collaboration with Prof Prue Huddleston on the development of skills through and for the creative industries and freelance workers in particular.
 In addition to academic outputs and conferences this research has been discussed at the Edge Foundation and the Education and Employers organisation.
 You can listen to an interview about our work on creativity and the curriculum with the Edge Foundation's Executive Director Olly Newton here.

 Having recently published a book chapter on work intensity, flow and being in the zone with Prof Mark Banks we have now turned our attention to researching dance work and the pandemic.